 The Company's investment in Ternium S.A. ("Ternium") has been accounted for under the equity method, as Tenaris has significant influence as defined by IAS 28, Investments in Associates.
 At December 31, 2006, Tenaris held 11.46% of Ternium's common stock.
 The Company's investment in Ternium is carried at incorporation cost plus proportional ownership of Ternium's earnings and other shareholders' equity accounts.
-Because the exchange of its holdings in Amazonia and Ylopa for shares in Ternium at \$229.7 million, the carrying value of the investments exchanged.
-This value was \$22.6 million less than Tenaris' proportional ownership of Ternium's net equity at the transaction date.
+Because the exchange of its holdings in Amazonia and Ylopa for shares in Ternium was considered to be a transaction between companies under common control of San Faustin N.V., Tenaris recorded its initial ownership interest in Ternium at \$229.7 million, the carrying value of the investments exchanged.
+This value was \$22.6 million less than Tenaris' proportional ownership of Ternium's shareholders' equity at the transaction date.
 As a result of this treatment, Tenaris's investment in Ternium will not reflect its proportional ownership of Ternium's net equity position.
 Ternium carried out an initial public offering of its shares on February 1, 2006, listing its shares on the New York Stock Exchange.